Graham Turbott: Early life and family

-Born at Stanley Bay on Auckland's North Shore, Turbott was the eldest of the three sons of Thomas Turbott, a primary school headmaster, and his wife Evangeline Alice Turbott (née Graham).
+Born at Stanley Bay on Auckland's North Shore, Turbott was the eldest of the three sons of Thomas Turbott, headmaster of Grey Lynn School, and his wife Evangeline Alice Turbott (née Graham).
 His brothers included the diplomat and businessman Ian Turbott.
-He was educated at Takapuna Grammar School, and went on to study at Auckland Teachers' Training College and Auckland University College.
+He was educated at Stanley Bay School, Vauxhall School, and was a foundation pupil of Takapuna Grammar School.
+Turbott studied at Auckland Teachers' Training College and Auckland University College.
 He graduated from the latter institution with a Master of Science in zoology in 1938.
 His thesis was entitled Some observations on the distribution and anatomy of Leiopelma hochstetteri Fitzinger.

-On 7 September 1940, Turbott married the ethnologist Olwyn Mary Rutherford at All Saints' Church, Howick.

 Career

-In 1937 Turbott was appointed as assistant zoologist at Auckland War Memorial Museum.
+In 1937, Turbott was appointed as assistant zoologist at Auckland War Memorial Museum.
+On 7 September 1940, Turbott married the museum's ethnologist Olwyn Mary Rutherford at All Saints' Church, Howick.
+In 1943 Turbott volunteered to join the Royal New Zealand Air Force, and was posted to the meteorological section.
 In 1944 he spent a year on coast-watching duties in the subantarctic Auckland Islands as part of the Cape Expedition, which also included Charles Fleming and Robert Falla, but he also found time to pursue his interest in natural history.
 He later wrote about the experience in the book Year Away: Wartime coast watching on the Auckland Islands, 1944, published in 2002.

-Turbott returned and continued at Auckland Museum, until becoming assistant director of Canterbury Museum, Christchurch in 1957.
-He returned in 1964 to take up the post of director of the Auckland Institute and Museum, succeeding Sir Gilbert Archey.
+Turbott returned and continued at Auckland Museum.
+In 1948, Turbott described Archey's frog (Leiopelma archeyi), naming the species after museum director Gilbert Archey.
+In 1957, Turbott left to become the assistant director of Canterbury Museum, Christchurch.
+He returned in 1964 to take up the post of director of the Auckland Institute and Museum, succeeding Archey.
 He remained there until he retired in August 1979, when he was named as the museum's director emeritus.

 Turbott wrote or co-authored several ornithological works, including New Zealand bird life (1947), Buller's birds of New Zealand (2nd updated edition, 1967, as editor), A field guide to the birds of New Zealand and outlying Islands (1970, with Robert Falla), The new guide to the birds of New Zealand and outlying islands (1979, with Falla), Collins guide to the birds of New Zealand and outlying islands (1981, with Falla), Birds of New Zealand (1990, with Falla), and Checklist of the birds of New Zealand and the Ross Dependency, Antarctica (1990).

 A founding member of the Ornithological Society of New Zealand, Turbott served as its president from 1949 to 1952, North Island vice president from 1947 to 1949 and 1957 to 1958, and a councillor between 1953 and 1955.

 Turbott died on 12 December 2014.